 The shock of Newton's departure for a parish in London, England, was compounded by the death of his successor only weeks after being installed.
-Matters quickly went downhill.
-The Liberal Christian Church withdrew from the Universalist Convention and, floundering, discussed merger with the local Congregationalist Church.
-Failing this, in 1921 Peoples Christian Church, as it had begun calling itself, engaged Dr. W. Waldemar W. Argow as its minister.
+The Liberal Christian Church withdrew from the Universalist Convention and, floundering, discussed merging with the local Congregationalist Church.
+Failing this, Peoples Christian Church, as it had begun calling itself, engaged Dr. W. Waldemar W. Argow as its minister in 1921.
 This outstanding minister again inspired an upward trend in fortunes.
 Membership increased, new church organizations formed, a lecture series and publications were resumed, and remodeling of the building was undertaken, with local artist and teacher Grant Wood as one of the designers.
 In 1928 the congregation secured a loan from the American Unitarian Association and began formal affiliation.

 Following Dr. Argow's departure in 1930, another low period of rapid changes in ministry, money problems, and renewed discussions with the Congregationalists ensued.
 Then, once again, Peoples Church found leadership, this time from within.
 Board President Allan Thurman, together with George Claassen, rallied the congregation, and in 1944 secured the appointment of Waldemar Argow, Jr., son of the previous Dr. Argow, as minister.